 - Commitment to limited government and the advancement of individual liberty.

 - Willingness to learn and be challenged.

 - Desire to become a better and more equipped professional.

 - Demonstration of entrepreneurial thinking.

-Tuesdays at the Institute are varied, but the curriculum usually consists of four broad components:
+Tuesdays at the Institute (for DC-based interns) and Thursday online sessions (for state-based interns) are varied, but the curriculum usually consists of four broad components:

 - Reading Discussions: To understand the philosophical underpinnings of free societies, interns read selections from a variety of disciplines including management, economics, philosophy, and political science.

 - Speakers & Presentations: Interns are exposed to leaders and experts in policy, communications, non-profit management, and professional development.